How to Bake Egg-free With Easy Egg Substitutes

 Xanthan gum acts as a thickener, a stabilizer, an

-– and its able to maintain all these
+emulsifier and a foaming agent – and its able to maintain all these

 properties at a wide range of baking temperatures.
 Its strong network